DV Lottery Scams in Nigeria: How to Recognize and Avoid Them

 DV lottery scam operators frequently ask victims to recruit others — framing it as a referral program or sharing a "opportunity" with friends and family.
 If someone in your social circle approaches you with what sounds like an exciting lottery win or a guaranteed visa pathway, the most protective thing you can do is explain how the actual DV lottery works and direct them to dvprogram.state.gov.

 The official registration window opens in October each year.
 The only cost of registration is zero.
 Results are checked online starting in May.
-Every other fee, service, and notification that does not fit this pattern is fraudulent.
+Every selection notification outside the official portal, and every demand for payment through an unofficial channel, is fraudulent.

 The Nigeria DV Lottery Guide includes a scam-verification checklist alongside the full legitimate DV process — so you can distinguish between a real selection notification and a fraud attempt, and navigate every step of the genuine process confidently.